 Insulinoma.
 Weight gain occurs in around 40% of cases, because patients may eat frequently to avoid symptoms.
 However, according to an Insulinoma support group site, I did note that after treatment (some stability), things can improve.

 Again, it must be emphasised that there will always be exceptions and the above will not apply to every single patient with one of the above.
 As in weight loss scenarios, the Secondary Effects of NETs can have an effect.
 Hypothyroidism is another potential issue and weight gain is a listed symptom.
-I just been diagnosed with hypothyroidism this year but I was not gaining weight!
+I’ve just been diagnosed with hypothyroidism this year but I was not gaining weight!

 The NETs Jigsaw

 I guess that weight loss or weight gain can be a worry.
 I also suspect that people might be happy to lose or gain weight if they were under/over weight before diagnosis (every cloud etc).
-However, if you are progressively losing weight, I encourage you to seek advice soonest or ask to see a dietician (preferably one who understands NETs).
+However, if you are suddenly losing or gaining weight, I encourage you to seek advice soonest or ask to see a dietician (preferably one who understands NETs).

 Edit: I changed my blood thinner in May 2017 and lost 2kg (4 pounds) after 6 months.

 Edit: I started Creon at the beginning of 2018 (read about this here) and almost immediately put on 2kg (4 pounds) to offset the 2kg loss from 6 months prior.
 However, no real change after 3 months of Creon (March 2018).

 Edit: 4 Sep 2018.
 After the 10lbs (~4.5kg) loss following the chest infection, people who see me regularly have noticed the visible difference.
 I’m still struggling to get back beyond 10st after 2 months.
 I’m monitoring this really closely.